 You can get it by:

-- walking barefoot in places where someone else has athlete's foot – especially changing rooms and showers
+- walking barefoot where someone with athlete's foot has walked, such as in changing rooms and showers

-- touching the affected skin of someone with athlete's foot
+- touching your foot against the affected skin of someone with athlete's foot

-You're more likely to get it if you have wet or sweaty feet, or if the skin on your feet is damaged.
+You're more likely to get it if you have wet or sweaty feet, or if you have broken skin on your feet.

 Treatment for athlete's foot

-Athlete's foot is unlikely to get better on its own.
-But you don't usually need to see a GP.
+It is unlikely that athlete's foot will get better on its own.
+But you do not usually need to see a GP.

 Antifungal medicines